thao786/sodahead/README.md

 # sodahead

 Sodahead is a tiny front end engine for Clojure inspired by .NET Razor syntax.
-It lets you embed Clojure code in plain text (html tags, css, etc), executes the code and replaces it with resulted output.
+It lets you embed Clojure code in plain text (html tags, css, etc), executes the code and replaces it with resulted output.<br>
+Sodahead use the symbol % to signify the start of a code block.
+If you dont intend to write Clojure, add spaces after it.

 <h3>Install</h3>
-Include  ```org.clojure/clojure "0.1.0"``` in your lein dependency.
+Add `org.clojure/clojure "0.1.0"` in your lein dependency.

 <h3>Include file</h3>